TheCEDL/homework3/Report.md

     #img[j*h:j*h+h, i*w:i*w+w, :] = image
     img = images

+Since npx represents the number of pixels of the width/height of image.

     def transform(image, npx=256, is_crop=True, resize_w=64):

+The output will be 64 single images other than one image with 64 sub-images.

     for i in xrange(len(samples)):
     save_images(samples[i], [1, 1], './samples/test_arange_%s_%s.png' % (idx, i))

+I also tried to replace the value of z_dim, 100, with 500 to generate 500 totally dissimilar images, however, it went wrong after training 499 images.